warning

 What predictions can you make about what Sophia might do next?
 So this is an intelligent guess.

+Say what you predict and then give your reasoning, because, and then what's your reason for the answer?
 So pause the video here while you read to the end of a chapter where Sophia pledges her allegiance to the cause, and then share what's your prediction about what Sophia might do next.

-It's good to be back with you and I'm curious, what are your predictions?
+What are your predictions?
 What do you think Sophia might do next?
 Let's see what Lucas has to say.

 I predict that Sophia will continue to raise funds and use her name to attract more people to support the movement and recognise the inequalities.

-Hmm, good thinking there, Lucas.
+Mm, good thinking there, Lucas.

 And how about Aisha?
 I think that Sophia will learn to find her voice and begin to speak out for the cause because it mentions in the chapter that she was quite shy.

-If your prediction can be justified using the text, illustrations, or your personal experience, then it is a good prediction.
+If your prediction can be justified using the text illustrations or your personal experience, then it is a good prediction.

 So well done, Lucas and Aisha, and well done, you.

-I'm sure you've made fantastic predictions too.
+I'm sure you've made some fantastic predictions, too.

-And now it's time for us to use evidence to develop inferences.
+And now, it's time for us to use evidence to develop inferences.

 When answering questions on a text, we use a range of reading strategies.